 \section{Conclusions and future research directions}

-Reinforcement learning has lead to considerable break-throughs in diverse areas such as robotics, games and many others in the past decade.
-In this work, we present a RL based approach to solve some analytically intractable problems in supply chain and inventory management.
-Many real world problems have large combinatorial actions and state-dependent constraints.
+Reinforcement learning has led to considerable breakthroughs in diverse areas such as robotics, games, and many others in the past decade.
+In this work, we present an RL-based approach to solve some analytically intractable problems in supply chain and inventory management.
+Many real-world problems have large combinatorial actions and state-dependent constraints.
 Hence, we propose the PARL algorithm that uses integer programming and SAA to account for underlying stochasticity and provide a principled way of optimizing over large action spaces.
-We then discuss the application of PARL to inventory replenishment and distribution decision across a supply chain network.
-We demonstrate PARL's superior performance on different settings which incorporate some real-world complexities including, heterogeneous demand across the demand nodes in the network, supply lead times, and lost sales.
-Finally, to make the work more accessible, we also detail the development of a Python library that allows easly implementation of various benchmark RL algorithms along with PARL for different inventory management problems.
-This work also opens up various avenues for future research.
-First and foremost, by making RL algorithms more accessible via the Python library, we believe that researchers will be able to easily benchmark and also propose new RL inspired algorithms for other complex supply chain problems.
-For example, one potential interesting research direction is to use this methodology in settings where complete demand distribution is unknown.
-In these cases, one can use historical sales data to estimate demand distributions and improve these forecasts over time using online learning techniques.
-The improved forecasts can then be directly used for generating replenishment policies using the proposed framework.
-Another interesting direction could be to extend this framework for order fulfillment, wherein the demand is realized and the decision is where to fulfill it from.
-Finally, since IP based methods still suffer from longer run times, coming up with alternate near-optimal formulations that are computationally efficient, remains an open area of research.
+We then discuss the application of PARL to inventory replenishment and distribution decisions across a supply chain network.
+We demonstrate PARL's superior performance on different settings which incorporate some real-world complexities including heterogeneous demand across the demand nodes in the network, supply lead times, and lost sales.
+Finally, to make the work more accessible, we also detail the development of a Python library that allows easy implementation of various benchmark RL algorithms along with PARL for different inventory management problems.